Wrong identification of injured man led family to take stranger off life support, lawsuit says

 Breaking News Emails

-Adult sisters in Chicago were told by a local hospital that they needed to decide to remove their brother from life support, a lawsuit claims.
+Adult sisters in Chicago were told by a local hospital that they needed to decide whether or not to remove their brother from life support, a lawsuit claims.
 They consented, and the man died.

-But days before the funeral, the brother, Alfonso Bennett, turned up alive, returning home from an out-of-town trip, the suit says.
+But days before the funeral, their brother, Alfonso Bennett, turned up alive, returning home from an out-of-town trip, the suit says.

 It turned out that authorities had misidentified the man who had been on life support with severely disfiguring injuries to his face.
 His real identity was Elisha Brittman.